 Nonprofit Executive Outlook Survey [PDF] – Spring 2005

 How Many Nonprofits are There in New York?

-Follow the links below for information about the size and scope of the nonprofit sector in New York in 2016.
+Follow the links below for information about the size and scope of the nonprofit sector in New York City, State, and Metropolitan Statistical Area.
+The New York City data is from the 2019 IRS files, the State and Metropolitan Statistical Area data is from 2016.
 You will find out how many nonprofits there are, where they are located, what industries they work in, and what their annual incomes are.
 You will also find links to relevant reports and other analyses of the nonprofit sector in New York.

 Notes and Sources

 In addition to NYC, the NYMSA includes the following surround counties:

 NY: Dutchess, Nassau, Orange, Putnam, Rockland, Suffolk, Ulster, Westchester

 NJ: Hudson, Hunterdon, Mercer, Middlesex, Monmouth, Ocean, Passaic, Somerset, Sussex, Union